dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/duckdb.md

 This destination accepts database connection strings in the format used by [duckdb-engine](https://github.com/Mause/duckdb_engine#configuration).

-Dlt supports a unique connection string that triggers specific behavior for duckdb destination:

-* **:pipeline:** creates the database in the working directory of the pipeline, naming it `quack.duckdb`.

 You can configure a DuckDB destination with [secret / config values](../../general-usage/credentials) (e.g., using a `secrets.toml` file)
 ```toml
 destination.duckdb.credentials="duckdb:///_storage/test_quack.duckdb"